 In 1971, Rotary Products moved from Columbus to Dublin, Ohio.
-By this time Gary and Chris were reaching adulthood and became involved in the business.
+By this time Chris was reaching adulthood and became involved in the business.
 Within a few years after moving to Dublin, it was becoming apparent that the machine shop business was not as profitable as it used to be and that some sort of change needed to be on the horizon.
 This was an interesting period in which several projects were explored and considered.
 For a short time Rotary Products even ventured into the portable toilet business!

 Around that time, Jim was approached to become involved in the manufacture of seals for loading dock doors.
 It was a difficult market to break into, but the Buechels realized from the positive feedback of the customers that it had potential.
 Next, Jim had the opportunity to sell his machine shop equipment.
 The proceeds from this sale represented, to some extent, what Jim had to show for twenty years of work.
-To his sons, however, it represented the money that the company could use to get the dock equipment business going.
-Although it would have been a good time to cash in his chips, Jim rolled the dice and continued to support the company's new line of products.
+To his son, however, it represented the money that the company could use to get the dock equipment business going.
+Although it would have been a good time to cash in his chips, Jim rolled the dice and continued to support the company’s new line of products.

 Progress was painfully slow and the company went through an extended drought in regard to profits.
 About that time, one of the customers told the Buechels about a trade organization called the Door & Operator Dealers of America.
 This was a group of companies in the garage door business.
-Their headquarters was in Cleveland, and Jim and Gary were there to look at a job and stopped in unannounced to the DODA headquarters to sign up.
+Their headquarters was in Cleveland, and Jim was there to look at a job and stopped in unannounced to the DODA headquarters to sign up.
 This was a great surprise to the director, Tony Font, who had never had this happen before.
 After joining the organization, the Buechels came to realize that they had stumbled upon a niche in the market that seemed to have great potential.

 Most of the established dock seal manufacturing companies at that time distributed their products through material handling distributors which are companies that sell products such as forklifts.
 In the customers’ mind, there was a logical connection between the garage door and the seals that go around the doors.
 When the door dealers called the seal manufacturers, they were referred to the local forklift company.
 When Rotary Products attended their first door convention in 1979, the response was overwhelming.
 At the end of the first day of exhibits, all of the other manufacturers had left the area and the lights were being shut off while the Buechels still had people standing in line waiting to talk to them.